jquery/learn.jquery.com/page/about-jquery/using-jquery.md

 $( "a" ).addClass( "active" );
 ```

 All `<a>` elements are now bold.
-If you right click on a link and select "Inspect Element" you'll see that the class of "active" has been added to all `<a>` elements.
+If you use your browsers web inspector (often through right clicking and selecting 'Inspect' or 'Inspect Element') you'll see that the class of "active" has been added to all `<a>` elements.

 To remove an existing class, use [.removeClass()](https://api.jquery.com/removeClass/):